waggle-sensor/beehive-data-exporter/README.md

 ## Measurement Information

-Detailed metadata is in the included `variables.ndjson` file.
-This file is a machine readable list of items containing measurement names, descriptions and units.
+Detailed metadata is included in the `ontology.json` and `ontology.md` files.
+These are machine readable and human readable ontologies containing measurement names, descriptions and units.
 For example:

 ```